1955–56 Port Vale F.C. season: Finances

 On the financial side, a loss was made of £4,974, blamed upon a 'crippling burden' of £12,422 in entertainment tax.
 Home attendances were down by around 2,000 a game to 18,985, leaving gate receipts at £60,784.
 Steele retained thirty professionals, releasing Albert Mullard and Ray Hancock (Northwich Victoria), and Tom Conway (Leek Town).

-Cup competitions
+FA Cup

-In the FA Cup, Vale narrowly defeated Third Division South Walsall 1–0 at Fellows Park to win a Fourth Round tie with First Division Everton.
+In the FA Cup, Vale narrowly defeated Third Division South side Walsall 1–0 in front of a 21,836 record-high crowd at Fellows Park to win a fourth round tie with First Division Everton.
 A crowd of 44,278 saw 'a match that had everything', as the "Toffees" escaped with a 3–2 victory, Vale having had two goals disallowed.